twitu/twitu/tales-from-ffi-python-pointer-panic.md

 BUTTT!!
 There’s a subtle bug here 🐛 🤯.
 Do you see it??
 It’s this line `<str>data_to_pystr(&self._mem)`.

 The Rust function `data_to_pystr` creates a Python string object and converts it into a pointer.
 The reference count for that object is 1.
 This is needed because a valid object’s reference count should never be 0, as it can get garbage collected.
 For a similar reason, when Cython typecasts a raw pointer to an object it increments the reference count by one.
 Because a valid object should have reference count 1, and there are no guarantees about the reference count of a raw pointer.
 So after the offending line the reference count for the Python string object is 2, even though there is only one actual reference to it!!
 When the reference goes out of scope the reference count is decremented from 2 to 1.
-The GC cannot collect the memory thus leaking it.
+The GC can only collect objects with 0 reference count,  thus the memory is leaked.

 ![Life cycle of a Python Pointer Panic](./img/tales-from-ffi/python-pointer-panic.png)
 > A Python object with 1 reference but 2 ref count